coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ## Learning Log

+### Tuesday, 7/08/2018

+I completed week 1 of [Mathematics for Machine Learning: PCA](https://www.coursera.org/learn/pca-machine-learning) which covered some elementary statistics material, topics included:

+- Expected Value, Variance and Covariance
+- Effect of a linear transformation of the dataset on the moments of the distibution.
+- Statistical operations in numpy.

+I started week 2 of [Mathematics for Machine Learning: PCA](https://www.coursera.org/learn/pca-machine-learning), which began with a refresher of the dot product before moving on to the more general definition of an inner product.

+### Monday, 6/08/2018

+I completed week 6 of [Mathematics Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning), topics included:

+- Regression as a minimisation of errors problem
+- Distinguish appropriate models for particular data sets
+- Fitting functions to data using gradient descent

+This concluded [Mathematics Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning).
+I did a quick review of the course.

 ### Friday, 3/08/2018

-I completed week five of Mathematics Machine Learning: Multivariate Calculus.
+I completed week five of [Mathematics Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning).
 The week's focus was numerical optimisation, topics covered:

 - The Newton-Raphson method
 - Gradient Descent